devbana/devbana/README.md

 Welcome to my GitHub profile – where ideas turn into models, and coffee fuels innovation ☕🚀

+I’m an AI/ML professional with over seven years of experience designing and deploying advanced algorithms, from data collection and preprocessing to production-ready models.
+Skilled in TensorFlow and scikit-learn, I’ve built scalable predictive systems and optimized performance in real-world environments.

+Recently, my focus has shifted to generative AI, where I develop precision pipelines, fine-tune models, and automate workflows to deliver high-quality outputs.
+I’m passionate about integrating AI seamlessly into existing systems to enhance functionality and create better user experiences.

 ---

 ### 👨‍💻 About Me